 Health Benefits of White Beans

-While you could use chickpeas/garbanzo beans or navy beans, I love the creamy texture provided by canellini beans.
-Rice in fiber, protein and healthy carbohydrates, white beans are a great addition to any plant-centric plate.
-If your tummy is sensitive to beans like mine is, increase the amount of butternut squash and decrease the quantity of beans in the recipe.
+While you could use chickpeas/garbanzo beans or navy beans, I love the creamy texture the canellini beans provide.
+Rich in fiber, protein and healthy carbohydrates, white beans are a great addition to any plant-centric plate.
+If your tummy is sensitive to beans like mine, simply increase the amount of butternut squash and decrease the quantity of beans in the recipe.

 Time Saving Swaps